AllenAn9410/docker-centos-rabbitmq/README.md

 Environment variables:

 - RABBITMQ_USER
 - RABBITMQ_PASS  - required if RABBITMQ_USER is passed
 - RABBITMQ_VHOST
+- PLUGIN_MQTT    - 0/1 to enable MQTT plugin

 If RABBITMQ_USER is defined, the initial startup will remove the GUEST user